Horstmann suspension: History

 Sidney Horstmann became interested in suspension designs in the 1920s as part of his efforts to improve the ride of the cars being built in Bath by his Horstmann Cars company.
-This led to a new design using multiple coil springs in suspension, and the creation of the Slow Motion Suspension Company to sell the design to all makers.
+This led to a new design using multiple coil springs in automotive suspension, and the creation of the Slow Motion Suspension Company to sell the design to all makers.
 Horstman Cars went bankrupt in 1929, leaving Slow Motion a going concern.

+It is worth noting that patent applications on suspension systems, which Horstmann filed in 1927-1930, describe "Slow Motion"-type automobile ones very different from what is now called a Horstmann suspension because none of them features bogies (and in fact some are not dissimilar to Christie suspension).

-In 1934, John Carden of Vickers-Armstrongs had a "bright idea" for a new type of tank suspension and partnered with Horstmann's Slow Motion to turn it into a working design.
+Fletcher claims that in 1934, John Carden of Vickers-Armstrongs had a "bright idea" for a new type of tank suspension and partnered with Horstmann's Slow Motion to turn it into a working design.
 At the time, the British Army was testing, largely to their dislike, the A6 series medium tank prototypes.
 Among their many problems, the Vickers-supplied "box" suspension proved to be very springy and led to the tank rocking for some time after firing the main gun.

+However, the suspension actually dates back to ca. 1930 when Vickers either produced the A4E8 prototype, which was designated Light Tank Mk Ia and became a forerunner of the Mk.
+II, or converted several prototype tanks to the new suspension.
+The Vickers Light Dragon Mk.
+I artillery tractor was another vehicle from that time which used the same suspension.

+In fact, the earliest attestation of the term "Horstmann suspension" itself dates back to January 1934, when Christopher Ainsworth Davis presented his joint paper with Horstmann on "Slow Motion" automotive suspensions and mentioned that "a special type of high-speed cross-country tracked tractor" (presumably the Dragon) performed very well in tests.